JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

   The average total claim amount for female drivers involved in an accident categorized as "Major Damage" in Q1 was approximately $64,070.00.
 However, in March total median claim amount for female drivers involved in an accident categorized as "Major" increased to $72.8K, which is $8.7K above the median.

   The average age of the female drivers involved in these accidents was also lower than the median age of our female customers.
-The median age is 38.9 years old.
+The median age of all female drivers is 38.9 years old.
 The median age for a female driver involved in an accident considered "major" in March was 31.67, with the most common education levels completed being high school and JD.

  # Recommendations